Tequila Sunrise (film): Plot

-Dale "Mac" McKussic is a former drug dealer trying to go straight.
-His close friend Nick Frescia is a Detective Lieutenant with the Los Angeles County Sheriff's Department who, in spite of their long-term relationship going back to high school, is duty-bound to bring Mac to justice if he is selling drugs again, as DEA Agent Hal Maguire believes to be the case.
+Former drug dealer Dale "Mac" McKussic is trying to go straight.
+His close friend Nick Frescia is a Detective Lieutenant with the Los Angeles County Sheriff's Department who, in spite of their long-term relationship going back to high school, is duty-bound to bring Mac to justice if he should sell drugs again, as DEA Agent Hal Maguire believes to be the case.

-Mac is attracted to stylish restaurant owner Jo Ann Vallenari.
-Nick becomes acquainted with her while attempting to learn more about Mac's activities, in particular his relationship with the Mexican drug kingpin Carlos, whom the DEA agents and Mexican federal police commandante' Escalante believe is coming to town.
-Mac has a legitimate business and is raising a son, trying to distance himself from his former drug smuggling ways.
-But he tries to help his lawyer sell some cocaine, and feels indebted to his old friend Carlos, who is pressuring him to do one last job.
+Mac is attracted to restaurant owner Jo Ann Vallenari.
+Nick becomes acquainted with her while attempting to learn more about Mac's activities, in particular his relationship with the Mexican drug kingpin Carlos, who the DEA agents and Mexican federal police commandante' Escalante believe is coming to town.
+Mac has a legitimate business and is raising a son, trying to distance himself from his old life.
+However, he tries to help his lawyer sell some cocaine and feels indebted to his old friend Carlos, who is pressuring him to do one last job.

 Jo Ann succumbs to Nick's charms and a love affair begins.
-He genuinely cares for her, but she becomes angry when Mac accuses her of spying on him for Nick.
-During a meeting at Jo Ann's restaurant with Maguire and Escalante to discuss Mac and Carlos, Escalante gives Nick a ceremonial pistol as a gesture of good faith.
-Jo Ann then accuses Nick of using her to gather information on Mac because he often eats at her restaurant, and hired her to cater his son's birthday party.
+During a meeting at Jo Ann's restaurant with Maguire and Escalante to discuss Mac and Carlos, Escalante gives Nick a pistol as a gesture of good faith.
+Jo Ann accuses Nick of using her to gather information on Mac, who often eats at her restaurant and hired her to cater his son's birthday party.

-Nick admits he is investigating Mac and that he originally approached her because of that.
-But he truthfully admits that he really has fallen in love with her.
+Nick admits he is investigating Mac and originally approached her because of that.
+But he truthfully has fallen in love with her.
 Jo Ann ends her relationship with Nick for his initial deception after catching him trying to listen in on a private telephone conversation.
-Meanwhile, Maguire and his associates set a trap for Mac and the mysterious Carlos, whose face none of them, except Mac, has ever seen.
+Meanwhile, Maguire and his associates set a trap for Mac and the mysterious Carlos, whose face no one but Mac has ever seen.

-In time, Jo Ann realizes that Mac is in love with her and that she has fallen for him.
-Nick figures out that Mac's cousin Gregg is an informer for the DEA.
-He also realizes that Maguire has become dangerously obsessed with catching Mac, willing to use any means necessary.
+Jo Ann eventually realizes Mac is in love with her and she has fallen for him.
+Nick figures out that Mac's cousin Gregg is an informer for the DEA and Maguire has become dangerously obsessed with catching Mac.
 Mac and Jo Ann make love at his house.